OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/media-services/media-services-powershell-create-and-configure-aad-app.md

 $Retries = 0;While ($NewRole -eq $null -and $Retries -le 6) {
-    # Sleep here for a few seconds tooallow hello service principal application toobecome active (usually, it will take only a couple of seconds)
+    # Sleep here for a few seconds to allow the service principal application to become active (usually, it will take only a couple of seconds)
     Sleep 15
     New-AzureRMRoleAssignment -RoleDefinitionName Contributor -ServicePrincipalName $ServicePrincipal.ApplicationId -Scope $Scope | Write-Verbose -ErrorAction SilentlyContinue
     $NewRole = Get-AzureRMRoleAssignment -ServicePrincipalName $ServicePrincipal.ApplicationId -ErrorAction SilentlyContinue